 Prep Time: 15 minutes

 Yield: 1 sheet of 16 cookies

 You can sit your coconut oil in the refrigerator for awhile if it is too liquid for creaming.
 You need it white and solid for this recipe, not runny and clear.

 I stored these cookies at room temperature for a day or two with no problems, but you should then refrigerated the rest.
 Note that they do become more crumbly if warm, so instead of heating them up, I sat them on a plate to warm up to room temperature naturally.
 I sat them out while I was fixing dinner, and they were fine by the time we got to dessert.

 I allowed some other people on unrestricted diets to taste these homemade gluten free cookies.
 They said they detected a slightly nutty taste and wondered if they contained peanut butter.
 No. It was probably the almond butter that they detected.

 The other tasters also universally agreed that these cookies were very rich and filling.
 According to my nutrition tracker, one cookie is just over 200 calories.

 Maybe it is better that these cookies are not from a box and take a little more time and effort to prepare, so I won't make them very often.
-But when I do want something special, these are delicious!
+But when I do want something special that tastes like gluten free chocolate chip cookies, these are delicious!